-Participants in programs in Europe require no inoculations, unless recommended by the college health service.
+Participants in programs in Europe require no immunizations, unless recommended by the college health service.
 Participants in programs in Asia, Africa and Central and South America may be required to have certain immunizations.
 Current information is provided after acceptance into the program.
 Students are responsible for all costs associated with required or recommended immunizations.